 If you are the victim of a hit and run accident, the very first thing you should to do is to keep calm as possible and gather as much information as possible.
 The more details you have, the easier it will be for your personal injury attorneys to help with your case.
 Here are the do’s and don’ts.

 If the police are not available to take the report at the scene, try getting written statement from the witnesses with their names, addresses and contact information.
+These basic details are important not only for hit and run accident cases but for any road crash cases.
 Don’t forget to photograph the scene and pen down everything you remember about the incident.
 Your diary can also prove to be an important source of information for the police while investigation your case later.

 When you get into a hit and run accident when the opponent driver is not insured, you still have chances to get compensation.
 Your personal injury lawyers can assist you with this.
 These types of cases depend on the UM (Uninsured Motorist) policy you hold.

 Uninsured motorist coverage can include policies that help you when you’re in an accident with unidentified drivers.
 It is important that you have informed the police within 24 hours of the incident, so make sure your always report your crash.
 But what happens if the other driver is uninsured and you don’t have UM coverage?